Upper Generalization Bounds for Neural Oscillators: Upper Generalization Bounds of the Neural Oscillator

-{\bf Remark 2:} An upper generalization bound for a deep SS model has been derived by leveraging the Rademacher complexity combined with a layer-by-layer Rademacher contraction approach \citep{racz2024length}.
-The considered deep SS model produces a scalar output through pooling and its derived estimation error grows exponentially with the depth of a utilized MLP.
-In this study, the outputs of the neural oscillator are continuous temporal functions.
-The exponential terms in $\Delta_{\PiPhiGamma}$ of Eq.~\eqref{eq:3.19}, which contain the MLP sizes, parameter bound $B_{\mathrm{max}}$, and time length $T$, are encapsulated within the logarithmic functions in Eqs.~\eqref{eq:3.20} and \eqref{eq:3.21}.
+{\bf Remark 2:} { The PAC generalization bounds for RNNs and their variants have been derived in \citet{chen2020generalization}, but the analysis only considers the mappings from input sequences to the RNN output vectors at the final time instant.
+Similarly, \citet{marion2023generalization} established a bound of parameterized neural ODEs for mappings from input vectors to output vectors at the final time instant of the ODE solutions.} An upper generalization bound for a deep SS model has been derived by leveraging the Rademacher complexity combined with a layer-by-layer Rademacher contraction approach \citep{racz2024length}.
+The considered deep SS model produces a scalar output through pooling and its derived estimation error grows exponentially with the depth of a utilized MLP. { In contrast to above results,} the outputs of the neural oscillator { in this study} are continuous temporal functions. { Lemmas 3 and 4 prove that $\kappa \left( {{\it{\Pi}} \circ {\Phi _{\it{\Gamma}} },{\boldsymbol{\tilde \upsigma }}} \right)$ in Eq.~\eqref{eq:3.7} is a zero-mean sub-Gaussian process with respect to $\PiPhiGamma$ over $\FPiPhiGamma$, thereby enabling the Rademacher complexity framework to be applied for deriving the generalization error bounds of the neural oscillator.} The exponential terms in $\Delta_{\PiPhiGamma}$ of Eq.~\eqref{eq:3.19}, which contain the MLP sizes, parameter bound $B_{\mathrm{max}}$, and time length $T$, are encapsulated within the logarithmic functions in Eqs.~\eqref{eq:3.20} and \eqref{eq:3.21}.
 Consequently, the estimation errors of the generalization bounds established in Theorems 1 and 2 grow polynomially with the sizes and parameter values of the employed MLPs $\itGamma(\cdot)$ and $\itPi(\cdot)$, as well as the time length $T$.
-In the numerical study conducted by \citet{huang2025upper}, the numerical generalization errors can clearly illustrate the decaying approximation error curves of the neural oscillator with the increasing MLP sizes.
+In the { numerical studies} conducted by \citet{huang2025upper}, the numerical generalization errors can clearly illustrate the decaying approximation error curves of the neural oscillator with the increasing MLP sizes.
 These results indicate that increasing the MLP sizes has only a marginal influence on the generalization errors, which is consistent with the theoretical results in Theorems 1 and 2 of this study.

 {\bf Remark 3:} \citet{lanthaler2024operator} has proved that decreasing the required number of parameters in neural operators using super-expressive neural networks, which aims to mitigate the curse of parametric complexity, may come at the expense of requiring larger model parameter values.
 The generalization bounds in Theorems 1 and 2 increase with the growing bound $B_{\mathrm{max}}$ of the MLP parameters.
 Therefore, whether employing super-expressive neural networks can finally decrease the generalization error of the neural oscillator remains an open question.
 Theorem 10.
 4 in \citet{foucart2013mathematical} proves that the Gelfand widths of the normed spaces containing a target operator can be employed to establish lower generalization bounds for all models that approximate this target operator.
 This method has been employed to prove that polynomial-based neural operators attain the optimal rate of sample complexity for the approximation of Lipschitz operators \citep{adcock2025samplecomplexitylearninglipschitz}.
 Utilizing this method to derive lower generalization bounds for the neural oscillator represents an interesting direction for future research.